-Standard 10: Evaluation is built into the training plan, well implemented and used to inform future work
+Standard 10: Evaluation is built into the training plan, is well implemented and is used to inform future work.

 Lack of meaningful evaluation of previous initiatives is perhaps the biggest barrier to progress on racial inequality and racism.
 A range of reports carried out on behalf of the Equality and Human Rights Commission have illuminated this in recent years.
-These reports are part of a programme of work on prejudice and unlawful behaviour.
+These reports are part of a programme of work on prejudice and unlawful behaviour.34

-CRER were contracted by the Equality and Human Rights Commission to develop a set of principles for evaluation of anti-prejudice work.
-These principles were intended to support organisations to put in place a minimum standard of evaluation which would be robust enough to provide lessons for future practice, but would be proportionate and avoid adding too much additional pressure on workload.
+As part of this programme of work, CRER were contracted by the Equality and Human Rights Commission to develop a set of principles for evaluation of anti-prejudice work.35 These principles were intended to support organisations to put in place a minimum standard of evaluation which would be robust enough to provide lessons for future practice, but would be proportionate and avoid adding too much additional pressure on workload.

-Whilst these principles were developed with anti-prejudice initiatives in mind, they would arguably work just as well for most areas of race equality work, including the wide variety of possible training inputs.
+Whilst these principles were developed with anti-prejudice initiatives in mind, they arguably work just as well for most areas of race equality work, including the wide variety of possible training inputs.
 We would therefore recommend that organisations use the Equality and Human Rights Commission's principles in designing evaluation of race equality training as part of these standards.

-Although evaluation is the subject of our final race equality training standard, as with the other standards, it must be part of the planning process and ready to implement before training commences.
+Although evaluation is the subject of our final race equality training standard, it must be an integral part of the planning process and ready to implement before training commences.
 This is vital, because for the vast majority of training interventions, a baseline to measure progress against can't be effectively identified once the training has been delivered.